chummelt/Email-Automation-with-Python/README.md

        message.Send()
 ```
 By telling the  argument ```html_body.format(link,link)```, the first set of strings from the **csv**, which includes the links, is inserted here.
 If we had a **csv** file which included 'names, addresses', we could have stated that with  ```for link, address in chunk:``` and use ```html_body.format(name,link)``` for example.
+We must not forget the timer for the chunking.
+Setting the timer to 60 seconds lets Outlook work stable enough and every mail gets out.

 ```ruby
     # wait 60 seconds before sending next chunk